craigbooker/craigbooker.com/src/pages/blog/misconceptions-of-surrender.md

   - What Does It Mean To Surrender
 ---

-I can vaguely remember hearing the words of my childhood pastor doing what is commonly referred to in the church world as an "alter call."
+I can vaguely remember hearing the words of my childhood pastor doing what is commonly referred to in the church world as an "altar call."
 Growing up in church, this sort of thing would happen just about every Sunday towards the end of a church service.
 What sticks out the most in my mind is one of the phrases which was commonly used to describe accepting Christ as your Savior.
 The pastor or speaker would commonly plead with nonbelievers to "surrender their lives to Christ."
 From early in my childhood until now as an adult, I would propose that I have probably misunderstood God's call to surrender.

 ## My Misconception of Surrender